Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: The ML Estimator of the ROC

-Consider a BHT and let $F_k$ denote the CDF of the likelihood ratio $R$ under hypothesis $H_k$ for $k=0,1,$ and suppose for some $n\geq 1$ and deterministic binary sequence $I_i: i\in [n]$, independent random variables $R_1, \ldots, R_n$ are observed such that for each $i\in [n]$, the distribution of $R_i$ is $F_{I_i}.$ The likelihood of the set of observations is the probability the observations take their particular values, and that is determined by $F_0$ and $F_1$, and hence, by Proposition \ref{lemma:BHT_metric_bound}, also by $\ROC$ or by $F_0$ alone or by $F_1$ alone.
-Hence, it makes sense to ask what is the maximum likelihood (ML) estimator of $\ROC$, or equivalently, what is the ML estimator of the triplet $(F_0,F_1,\ROC),$ given $I_i: i\in [n]$ and $R_i, i\in [n].$ The answer is given by the proposition in this section.
+Consider a BHT and let $F_k$ denote the CDF of the likelihood ratio $R$ under hypothesis $H_k$ for $k=0,1,$ and suppose for some $n\geq 1$ and deterministic binary sequence $I_i: i\in [n]$, independent random variables $R_1, \dots, R_n$ are observed such that for each $i\in [n]$, the distribution of $R_i$ is $F_{I_i}.$ The likelihood of the set of observations is determined by $F_0$ and $F_1$, and hence, by Proposition~\ref{lemma:BHT_metric_bound}, also by $\ROC$ or by $F_0$ alone or by $F_1$ alone.
+Hence, it makes sense to ask what is the maximum likelihood (ML) estimator of $\ROC$, or equivalently, what is the ML estimator of the triplet $(F_0,F_1,\ROC),$ given $I_i: i\in [n]$ and $R_i, i\in [n].$ The answer is given by Proposition~\ref{prop:ML_estimator} below.

 Let $\phi_n$ be defined by